Porto and Vila Nova de Gaia: A Tale of Two Cities

-Porto and Vila Nova de Gaia, The Tale of Two Cities: An Introduction
+Porto and Gaia, The Tale of Two Cities: An Introduction

 Nestled in the heart of Portugal, the cities of Porto and Vila Nova de Gaia stand as twin jewels, separated by the shimmering Douro River.